apwelsh/hubitat/roku/README.md

 ![](../images/NewDriverButton.png)

 ### Roku TV Driver
-Select the import button, and put in the URL to the [roku-tv.groovy](device/roku-tv.groovy), Click the import button, and the new driver is ready.
+Select the import button, and put in the URL to the [roku-tv.groovy](device/roku-tv.groovy) driver.
+Click the import button, and the new driver is ready.
 Click **Save**.
 ![save button](../images/NewDriverExample.png)

+### Roku Connect App
+from the menu, select the **"App Code"** menu option.

+Next, click the **"(+) New App"** button

+Select the import button, and put in the URL to the [roku-connect.groovy](app/roku-connect.groovy) app.
+Click the import button, and the new app is ready.
+Click **Save**.

 ## Configuration

 The configuration is quite simple, and tries to be as automatic as possible.
-Once the two device handers are installed, you will need to add the new Roku TV devices that you want to automate, and configure the IP Address.
+Once the device hander and app are installed, you will need to add the new Roku TV devices that you want to automate, and configure the IP Address.

 ### Prerequisite
 For smart home automation to work reliably, all devices on your network that will be access from the Hubitat hub should be configured with a static address.
 This also true for the Roku TV devices.
-I cannot provide details on how to do this, as each network is unique, and different routers have a different solution.
+I cannot provide details on how to do this, as each network is unique, and different routers have different solutions.
 If your devices receive their network address via the router using DHCP (Dynamica Host Configuration Protocol) -- this is most typical -- then you may need to configure your router to *reserve* the IP address assigned to the Roku device.
-This way, every time the Roku device is powered on, it will always have the same IP address, and the Hubitat, and this device handler will know how to find it.
+This way, every time the Roku device is powered on, it will always have the same IP address, and the Hubitat Elevation hub, and this device handler, will know how to find it.

+### Adding the Roku Connect App
+If you choose to use the Roku Connect App, you will not need to add the Roku TV devices individually.
+Instead, you can skip the **Adding the Roku Device** section.

+To manage your Roku device from Roku Connect, navigate to **"Apps"** in the Hubitat menu, and select **"(+) Add User App"**.
+In the pop-up, select Roku Connect, the click the **done** button.

+From the list of installed applicaiton, locate **"Roku Connect"** and run it.

+From here you can **"Discover New Devices"**, and manage instsalled device.

+If you cannot setup DHCP reservations, and static IP addresses are not an option, be sure to turn on **Auto detect IP changes of Roku devices**.
+This feature will periodically ping the SSDP connected devices, even when the app is not in discovery mode, so locate and detect IP address changes for intalled Roku devices.

+I believe the Roku Connect application is rather simple, needs little explanation.
+This is my preferred solution for managing your Roku devices.

 ### Adding the Roku Device
+If you would rather not use the Roku Connect application, you can manually install the Roku TV devices.
+Any device installed using this manual method cannot be managed by the Roku Connect application, until the installed device is removed from hubitat first.

 To add your Roku device, navigate the **Devices** in the Hubitat menu, and select **Add Virtual Device**

 ![](../images/AddVirtualDeviceButton.png)